spellman/project-euler-186/README.md

 After submitting my answer to Project Euler, I browsed the comment thread to find that the goal of the problem was to encourage people to learn/use the [disjoint-set data structure](https://en.wikipedia.org/wiki/Disjoint-set_data_structure).
 In fact, the comments showed this approach to have been used nearly universally.
 The reported run-times were less than I was seeing with my approach; some were two orders of magnitude less.

-I wrote versions of a disjoint-set with Clojure's persistent data structures, with and without path compression, and versions with a vector of atoms, without and without path compression.
-In each case with path compression, I tried both 1) tracking the nodes visited on the path to the root and updating all of their parents to the root, and 2) updating the parent of only the node for whose root parent we were looking.
+I wrote versions of a disjoint-set:
+*   with Clojure's persistent data structures, with and without path compression
+*   with a vector of atoms, without and without path compression
+*   in Java, with an array of structs (Node instances), with path compression In the Clojure cases with path compression, I tried both 1) tracking the nodes visited on the path to the root and updating all of their parents to the root, and 2) updating the parent of only the node for whose root parent we were looking.
+In the Java version, I only tried the latter.

 Additionally, I found three existing Clojure implementations (though using them seems like it would defeat part of this exercise):
 *   https://github.com/jordanlewis/data.union-find, which uses mutability